Realism and the Inequivalence of the Two Quantum Pictures: Additional Explicans

 \subsection{Local Violations of Bell Inequalities}

 Some advocates of Everettian quantum mechanics invoke the multiplicity of outcomes in measurements as a way out of Bell’s theorem~\cite{bell1964}.
 And indeed, an assumption made by Bell is that measurements have a unique outcome, so allowing multiple outcomes blocks the theorem at the outset.
-But simply noting this does not yet explain how the coexistence of outcomes operates so as to reproduce the violations of Bell inequalities observed in experiments.
-And above all, to explain it locally.
+But simply noting this does not yet explain how the coexistence of outcomes operates so as to reproduce the violations of Bell inequalities observed in experiments, let alone how it does so locally.

-According to the local branching developed above, when Alice and Bob measure their particles, each locally branches into two versions of themselves, with multiversal measures $(1/2,1/2)$.
-Physical systems that testify to the violation of Bell’s inequality emerge only when Alice and Bob interact to compare results—that is, when a joint record is generated.
-That record locally branches into four versions, corresponding to the four possible pairs $(00,01,10,11)$.
-The multiversal measures assigned to those records precisely match the quantum statistics: in the CHSH game, the winning pairs sum to~$\cos^2(\pi/8)$.
+For each pair of CHSH inputs, Alice and Bob locally rotate their systems and measure them.
+Each observer locally branches into two versions of themselves, recording outcomes~`0' and~`1' with multiversal measures~$(1/2,1/2)$ Physical systems that testify to the violation of Bell’s inequality emerge only when Alice and Bob interact to compare results—that is, when a joint record is generated.
+This joint record locally branches into four versions, corresponding to the four possible pairs $(00,01,10,11)$.
+The multiversal measures assigned to those records precisely match the quantum statistics: in the CHSH test, the winning pairs sum to~$\cos^2(\pi/8)$.

 As in teleportation (see Sec.~\ref{sec:teleportation}), the communication that enables the comparison of results is “classical” only in the quantum-theoretic sense: robust under decoherence and implementable as a chain of local interactions.
 Bell experiments thus illustrate not nonlocal coordination at a distance, but instead a phenomenon that escapes single-world logic: joining records is not a trivial operation in the multiverse.
 The branches with multiversal measures~$(1/2,1/2)$ combine in a nontrivial way when assembled into joint lists.
 See Ref.~\cite{bedard2025explaining} for a full analysis.